 - One of GunBroker's options is "Escrow", and GunTab is the only gun-friendly escrow.

 - GunBroker won't mention GunTab on its page about "Using an Online Escrow Service".
 This is ironic because it previously listed businesses by name, including Tradiator.
 And again, GunTab is the only gun-friendly escrow.

 Obviously GunBroker is avoiding mentioning GunTab.
-It allows sellers to mention GunTab in listings and even use GunTab Checkout buttons, but it won't mention GunTab itself in any official documentation or informal posts.
-It turns out there's a reason for that.
+Although GunBroker allows sellers to mention GunTab in listings and even use GunTab Checkout buttons, it won't mention GunTab in any official documentation or posts.
+It turns out there's a reason.

-Why GunBroker doesn't want you to know about safe payments
+Why GunBroker doesn't want you to know about GunTab

-There is a simple reason GunBroker doesn't want you to know about your option for safe payments.
-The safe option competes directly with GunBroker's option.
+There is a simple reason GunBroker doesn't want you to know about GunTab.
+GunBroker's owner is launching a competitor.